Get insider access

 Compared To Other Headphones

 The Google Pixel Buds Pro are the upgraded variant of the Google Pixel Buds 2020 Truly Wireless.
 Unlike their predecessor, their companion app offers a graphic EQ and presets to help you customize their sound, and they support multi-device pairing so you can stay connected with up to two devices at a time.
-They also have an excellent ANC system to help block out background noise around you, and they outperform competitors like the Apple AirPods Pro Truly Wireless.
+They also have an impressive ANC system to help block out background noise around you, and they outperform competitors like the Apple AirPods Pro Truly Wireless.
 Unfortunately, they tend to pop out of your ears and lack stability fins to keep them in place.

 Check out our results for the best true wireless earbuds, the best earbuds and in-ear headphones, and the best sounding wireless earbuds.